 Symetra Financial Corporation is a holding company for its insurance and financial subsidiaries with no significant operations of its own.
 Its principal sources of cash to meet its obligations and to pay dividends consist of dividends from its subsidiaries and permitted payments under tax sharing agreements with its subsidiaries.
 State insurance regulatory authorities limit the payment of dividends by insurance subsidiaries.
-Based on our statutory results as of December 31, 2006, our insurance subsidiaries may pay dividends to us of up to \$166.4 million in the aggregate during 2007 without obtaining regulatory approval, provided that the aggregate dividends paid over the twelve months preceding any dividend payment made during 2007 do not exceed the \$166.4 million limit.
-Our insurance subsidiaries paid \$100.0 million in dividends in December 2006, \$66.4 million in dividends during the nine months ended September 30, 2007 and received regulatory approval to pay an additional \$100.0 million dividend in the fourth quarter of 2007.
-Of this most recent \$100.0 million dividend, \$14.5 million was used to repay internal loans made to fund the \$200.0 million in dividends that we paid to our stockholders in October 2007, and the remainder will be used, as necessary, for investment, operating expenses, payment of principal, interest and other expenses related to holding company debt and general corporate purposes.
+Based on our statutory results as of December 31, 2006, our insurance subsidiaries may pay dividends of up to \$166.4 million to us through the end of fiscal 2007 without obtaining regulatory approval.
+We received \$23.0 million in dividends through June 30, 2007, and accordingly we may receive up to an additional \$143.4 million in dividends through the remainder of 2007 without obtaining regulatory approval.
 In addition, competitive pressures generally require our insurance subsidiaries to maintain financial strength ratings, which are partly based on maintaining certain levels of capital.
 These restrictions and other regulatory requirements, such as minimum required risk-based capital ratios, affect the ability of our insurance subsidiaries to make dividend payments.
 Limits on the ability of the insurance subsidiaries to pay dividends could adversely affect our liquidity, including our ability to pay dividends to stockholders and service our debt.